 2) MMF is not exposing UE context in the data layer for other network function.

 Editor's note: how the procedure works when multiple network functions (e.g. MMF, AUF) use the data layer is FFS.

+Editor’s note: Given that it is an implementation decision for the CCF when to synchronize its state into the data layer (as per the previous section), it is FFS how it can be guaranteed that the old CCF has updated the context data before the new CCF takes over handling the UE session.

 Figure 6.7.5.5.1-2: Registration Procedure with split CP functions